Incident management and resolution process | Fluid Attacks Help

 Follow-up

-It is the Incident Manager responsibility to stay in contact with the developer responsible for the incident, tracking its progress, and keeping the Incident Desk updated on the incident's status or providing support if any obstacles arise.
+It is the Incident Manager's responsibility to stay in contact with the developer responsible for the incident, tracking its progress, and keeping the Incident Desk updated on the incident's status or providing support if any obstacles arise.

 For long-running incident, the Incident Manager must constantly report the incident status, either through the crisis desk, responses to status page interval notifications, or directly through incident updates.
 Additionally, a brief update is provided every hour through the status page, ensuring clear and relevant information for understanding the incident's current status.